Resources

 Sibling Abuse Trauma: Assessment and Intervention Strategies for Children, Families, and Adults by Dr. John V. Caffaro

-An important book that fills the void in psychotherapy training for sibling abuse, with a focus on assessment and treatment.
+An important textbook that fills the void in psychotherapy training for sibling abuse, with a focus on assessment and treatment.

 Sibling Aggression: Assessment and Treatment by Dr. Jonathan Caspi